gnehz972/word4you/word4you-extension/README.md

 ## Usage

 1. Open Raycast
-2. Search for "Learn Word"
+2. Search for "Word4You"
 3. Enter an English word
 4. View the detailed explanation
 5. Choose to save to vocabulary or just view

 ## Commands

-- **Learn Word**: Get explanation for any English word with option to save
+- **Query Word**: Get explanation for any English word with option to save

 ## Actions

 - **Save to Vocabulary**: Add the word to your vocabulary notebook and commit to git
-- **Back**: Return to word input form
+- **Close**: Return to word input form

 ## Requirements